KahWee - Web Development, AI Tools & Tech Trends

 Claude Haiku 4.5: Cheap and Fast

-Anthropic shipped Claude Haiku 4.5 a few weeks ago.
-It's built for a different use case than Sonnet 4.5: you trade deeper reasoning for speed and cost.
-For most things, that's the right trade.
+Anthropic shipped Claude Haiku 4.5.
+You trade deeper reasoning for speed and cost.
+For most tasks, that's the correct trade.

 The Numbers